Deploying on Render

-Automatic Git deploys
+Automatic deploys

 Skipping an auto-deploy

-Certain changes to your codebase might not merit a new deploy, such as edits to a README file.
+Certain changes to your codebase might not require a new deploy, such as edits to a README file.
 In these cases, you can include a skip phrase in your Git commit message to prevent the change from triggering an auto-deploy:

 git commit -m "[skip render] Update README"